21 Celsius Equals What In Fahrenheit

 Definitions and Origins

 Fahrenheit, on the other hand, is a temperature scale based on 32°F for the freezing point of water and 212°F for the boiling point of water at standard atmospheric pressure.
-This scale was developed by German physicist Daniel Gabriel Fahrenheit in the early 18th century.
-Fahrenheit originally based his scale on two reference points: the freezing point of a brine solution (a mixture of water, ice, and ammonium chloride) at 0°F and the normal human body temperature at around 96°F. He later adjusted the scale slightly, leading to the freezing and boiling points of water being 32°F and 212°F, respectively.
+Plus, fahrenheit originally based his scale on two reference points: the freezing point of a brine solution (a mixture of water, ice, and ammonium chloride) at 0°F and the normal human body temperature at around 96°F. On top of that, he later adjusted the scale slightly, leading to the freezing and boiling points of water being 32°F and 212°F, respectively.
+Which means this scale was developed by German physicist Daniel Gabriel Fahrenheit in the early 18th century.
 The Fahrenheit scale is primarily used in the United States, its territories, and a few other countries.

 Scientific Foundations

 The scientific basis of temperature scales lies in the behavior of matter at different energy levels.
-Temperature is essentially a measure of the average kinetic energy of the particles (atoms or molecules) within a substance.
+Practically speaking, temperature is essentially a measure of the average kinetic energy of the particles (atoms or molecules) within a substance.
 As the temperature of a substance increases, its particles move faster and possess more kinetic energy.
 Different materials respond differently to changes in temperature, depending on their physical and chemical properties.

 The Conversion Formula